-30. Natural vegetation defines and supports several important resource values.
-Wildlife, water supply and quality, and scenic vistas, among others, depend upon the natural vegetation.

-- 31. Higher recreational usage makes lakeshore and stream-bank vegetation more susceptible to human disturbance and damage. - 32.
+- 32. Natural vegetation defines and supports several important resource values.
+Wildlife, water supply and quality, and scenic vistas, among others, depend upon the natural vegetation. - 33.
+Higher recreational use makes lakeshore and stream-bank vegetation more susceptible to human disturbance and damage. - 34.
 The protection and enhancement of natural habitats is a critical element in preserving and restoring the long-term existence of local wildlife.
-Riparian woodlands, wet meadows, marshlands, migration corridors and summering grounds are recognized as critical, highly localized wildlife habitat. - 33.
-The June Lake Loop is home to a number of special status plants and animals (see the MEA), and their habitats and populations should be conserved and protected. - 34.
+Riparian woodlands, wet meadows, marshlands, migration corridors and summering grounds are recognized as critical, highly localized wildlife habitat. - 35.
+The June Lake Loop is home to a number of special status plants and animals (see the MEA), and their habitats and populations should be conserved and protected. - 36.
 Trout fishing, one of the June Lake Loop's most popular and economically important recreational activities, must be protected and enhanced.